DrDeathBubbles/Facebook_video/readme.md

 20. Put variables as default for video processing - not hard coded
 21. Clean up html_python_file
 22. Change how avenger_requests is called
 23. Start main with conference slug
+24. Setup WS18 bucket

 ## Notes about main.py